-Several verses in the Bible refers to some people as antichrist or an antichrist, while other verses mention several different names for a man whom most Christian Bible scholars believe will be the Antichrist (with a capital “a”).
-We will consider these verses before discussing characteristics of the Antichrist and when he will become the political leader of the world.
-Our discussion will be relatively basic rather than in-depth, but should provide sufficient scriptural references to adequately support our conclusions.
+Several scriptures in the Bible refer to some people as antichrist or an antichrist, while other scriptures mention several different names for a man whom a preponderance of Christian Bible scholars believe will be the Antichrist (with a capital “a”).
+We will consider these scriptures before discussing characteristics of the Antichrist and when he will become the ruler of most of the world.

 Who Is the Antichrist?

-1 John 2:18 states that the Antichrist will be coming, but many antichrists have already come.
-A footnote to this verse in the NIV Bible says, “John assumed his readers knew that a great enemy of God and His people would arise before Christ’s return. . . .
+In reference to this verse of scripture, a footnote in the NIV Bible says, “John assumed his readers knew that a great enemy of God and His people would arise before Christ’s return. . . .
 But prior to him there will be many antichrists.”

-However, many, if not most, Christian Bible scholars believe the references in 2 Thessalonians 2:3, 8-9 to “the man of lawlessness” (or “the man of sin”) and to “the lawless one” (or “the son of perdition”) pertain to the Antichrist.
+The only scriptures in the Bible that use the term antichrist are those in First and Second John, which we previously mentioned.
+However, many, if not most, Christian Bible scholars believe that the references in 2 Thessalonians 2:3 to “the man of lawlessness” (or to “the man of sin”) and in 2 Thessalonians 2:8-9 to “the lawless one” (or to “the son of perdition”) pertain to the Antichrist.
 A footnote to 2 Thessalonians 2:3 in the NIV Bible states:

 [The man of lawlessness is] the leader of the forces of evil at the last time.
 Only here is he called by this name.
 John tells us of many “antichrists” (1 Jn 2:18), and this may be the worst of them – the antichrist of Revelation 13. . . .
-He is not Satan, because he is clearly distinguished from him in v 9.
+He is not Satan, because he is clearly distinguished from him in v 9 [of 2 Thessalonians 2].

-Somewhat surprisingly, the Book of Revelation makes no specific mention of either the Antichrist or the man of lawlessness, but most New Testament scholars believe that references to a beast (or the Beast) in Revelation 13:1-10 pertain to the Antichrist.
+Somewhat surprisingly, the Book of Revelation, which pertains to prophecies regarding what will occur in the future, makes no specific mention of either the Antichrist or the man of lawlessness.
+However, a majority of Christian Bible scholars believe that references to a beast (or the Beast) in Revelation 13:1-8 pertain to the Antichrist.

 What Are Characteristics of the Antichrist?

-When Will the Antichrist Become the Political Leader of the World?
+When Will the Antichrist Become the Political Leader of Most of the World?